 Nominations for Award for Merit, Chief Scout’s Commendation for Good Service etc can be submitted and awarded at any time of the year.

-Please submit any nominations to the county office, for the attention of the County Commissioner or emailed directly to the CC.
+Please submit any nominations to the County Office, for the attention of the County Commissioner or emailed directly to [email protected]

 The principle role of this panel is to